What happens during IVF may differ slightly from clinic to clinic, but a typical treatment follows the main steps described on this page.

 The clinic will keep an eye on you throughout the treatment.
 You'll have vaginal ultrasound scans to monitor your ovaries and, in some cases, blood tests.

-About 34 to 38 hours before your eggs are due to be collected, you'll have a final hormone injection that helps your eggs to mature.
+Before your eggs are collected, you'll have an injection of a hormone called human chorionic gonadotrophin (hCG) that helps your eggs to mature.

 Step 4: collecting the eggs

-You'll be sedated and your eggs will be collected using a needle that's passed through the vagina and into each ovary under ultrasound guidance.
+You'll be sedated and your eggs will be collected using a needle that's passed through your vagina and into each ovary under ultrasound guidance.

 This is a minor procedure that takes about 15 to 20 minutes.